dmessier7/Physics-Database/README.md

 ## Funcationality Requirements:
 Main Menu
 * Class List :Phys 250, Phys 270, etc. (each opens up their Class tab)
         Search  for Item (gives Item tab)
-             -Should show similar Items while you type in the name of the new one,
+             Should show similar Items while you type in the name of the new one,
                 because it only stops against exact name dublicates
 * Lab List
 * Item List
 * Add Item (adds Item to the Item Database)
-             -Should show similar Items while you type in the name of the new one,
+             Should show similar Items while you type in the name of the new one,
                 because it only stops against exact name dublicates</br>
 * Search for Lab (gives Lab Tab)
 * Add Lab (add Lab to Lab Database)
 * Add Class (adds Class to Class Database)

-Class ListTab (eg Phys 250)
+Class List Tab (eg Phys 250)
-Class Name
+* Class Name

-Lab List: Free Fall, Projectile Motion, etc (each opens up their Lab tab)
+Lab List Tab: Free Fall, Projectile Motion, etc (each opens up their Lab tab) Item List Tab:
+Add Item Tab:
+Sea
 Lab Tab (eg Projectile Motion, Ohm's Law)
         Lab Name
         Equipment Table, with each row:
             Number of this item thats required for a table